Fiducial marker: Printing

 In color printing, fiducials—also called "registration black"—are used at the edge of the cyan, magenta, yellow and black (CMYK) printing plates so that they can be correctly aligned with each other.

 "Banana for scale"

 "Banana for scale" refers to an Internet meme involving using a banana as a fiducial marker.
 The meme began in August 2010, where a man posted to Facebook a picture of a safe with a banana beside it.
-From there, the meme spread primarily via Reddit; The Daily Dot remarked that "[the meme] had become a hilarious game with redditors try to one up each other.
-It’s a trend in the same vein as planking."
+From there, the meme spread primarily via Reddit; The Daily Dot remarked that "[the meme] had become a hilarious game with redditors try to one up each other."
+In 2024, the mobile Reddit app tracked the length of how much the user scrolled through content measured in number of banana lengths, including awarding users with achievements for scrolling various amounts of bananas.